 In about 5—15% of sarcoidosis patients, the granulomas develop in the nervous system (the brain, spinal cord) or peripheral nerves located outside the brain and spinal cord.

 Patients may experience ataxia, a condition that diminishes muscle control or coordination, and seizures.
 Other symptoms include headaches, fever, cognitive problems, gastrointestinal difficulties, pain and numbness in the face, arms and legs, and flushing.

 Patients with sarcoidosis often experience symptoms such as fatigue and weight loss before other, more specific symptoms are evident.

 Bone and muscle symptoms, changes in bone structure, or muscle pain, are experienced by 10—15% of patients.
 Swelling and pain in joints also may occur.

-Less common symptoms include cirrhosis as a result of abnormal liver function, kidney stones because of disrupted calcium management.
+Less common symptoms include cirrhosis (scarring of the liver) as a result of granulomas in the liver, and kidney stones because of disrupted calcium management.